bhaskatripathi/GWOSVR/README.md

 # Hybrid Grey Wolf Optimizer - Support Vector Machine

+**Forecast prices of financial assets using Novel GWO-SVR Hybrid Method:**

 This work uses "Grey Wolf Optimizer" to forecast the day-ahead prices of a financial asset (like Ethereum cryptocurrency).
 The Predictor variable is "US dollar exchange price" of Ethereum's blockchain.
 The Hybrid algorithm demonstrates the modelling of a complex case study of a chaotic dataset exhibiting properties like high-dimensionality, multimodality, non-uniformity and non-linearity.

 "The GWO algorithm mimics the leadership hierarchy and hunting mechanism of grey wolves in nature.
 Four types of grey wolves such as alpha, beta, delta, and omega are employed for simulating the leadership hierarchy.
 In addition, three main steps of hunting, searching for prey, encircling prey, and attacking prey, are implemented to perform optimization"[1]